internetarchive/fifthelephant2012-presentation/arch.md

 * Allows any number of storage nodes without much infrastructure change.

 -----
-# Catalogue #
+# Catalog #
 * Offline task queue.
 * Heart of the archives data processing operations.
-* Time consuming modifications to data are done via. catalogue tasks.
+* Time consuming modifications to data are done via. catalog tasks.
 * Old fashioned message queue.
 Has tombstones from over half a decade ago.

 ----